Napa Valley Wine Tours

 If you book this tour at the beginning of your trip, you will have wine to drink for the rest of your vacation!

 As far as weather is concerned, all four seasons are beautiful.
 Winter rains turn the Valley green between November and May, while the summer is the dry season and the grass is a golden color.
 Going wine tasting is a great activity on a rainy day, so don’t let this deter you.
-It is much better than trying to walk around San Francisco in the rain!
+It is much better than trying to walk around town in the rain!
 It very rarely snows in Napa, and if it does, it usually melts by 10am.

 Winter temperatures average 60 degrees Fahrenheit for the high, perfect for drinking red wines.
 Summer temperatures are typically in the high 80’s.
 Often the warmest time of the year is September and October, ensuring that the grapes will come in ripe.
 Expect temperatures up to 100 degrees if there is a heat wave, although there is low humidity.
 Daytime summer temperatures in Napa are usually 30 degrees warmer than San Francisco, so remember to dress in layers.